chinamike65/hugo-tuolesi/content/book3/book3en.md

 The third Kungtang Rinpoche also said:

+>
-Although there is gold and silver piled up in the valley,
+>Although there is gold and silver piled up in the valley,
+>

-when you die, you can't take a penny with you.
+>when you die, you can't take a penny with you.
+>

 When we die, our relatives and friends can't help us.
 How many relatives and friends can't save us.

 The Fourth Panchen Lama said in "Dangers and Difficulties in Liberation":

+>
-Those who save money and silk are all abandoned,
+>Those who save money and silk are all abandoned,
+>

-and all the loving family members leave forever.
+>and all the loving family members leave forever.
+>

-Sometimes, relatives and friends will be implicated in the person who is about to die.
+Sometimes, relatives and friends will be too attached to the person who is about to die.
 For example, at the end of life, if relatives and friends are crying non-stop, it will make the person who is about to die feel uneasy and worry.
 There may also be thoughts of attachment to relatives, friends, and children, and even if you want to leave, you can’t leave.

-That's why it says in the Treatise on Entering the Bodhisattva's Actions:
+That's why it says in the Treatise on Entering the Bodhisattva's Way:

 Come alone in life, go alone in death,